deepakm925/Microsoft-Power-BI/Power-BI-Interactive-App/README.md

 - Using Slicers with Geographical Data on World Map Visualization
 - Using Slicers as a list to interact across multiple visualization(s)
 - Using Time series filters to interact with Time series data across visualizations
-- Using Drillthrough on the data
+- Using Drillthrough on data within a Matrix visualization
 - Using the Power BI App on a Mobile Device and using the Q and A feature.

 ### ACCESS TO MY MICROSOFT WORKSPACE